austinfreenet/afn-docs/afn_nextgen_project.md

 We're downgraded and working as before.
 Perhaps next time we can trying disabling aufs and see if that's what's causing the freezing.

+I'm removing libvirt and crew since it's taking up RAM.
+I've also remove modemmanager for the same reason.